29next/theme-kit/README.md

 # 29 Next Theme Kit

-Theme Kit is a cross-plaform command line tool to build and maintain storefront themes on the 29 Next platform.
+Theme Kit is a cross-platform command line tool to build and maintain storefront themes on the 29 Next platform.

 ### Installation